branc116/brplot/README.md

 * 3d plot wasd is broken because of something to do with rebasing
 * Bug with resizing plot window and numbers being scizered off.
 Most likely to do with viewport being calculated wrongly.
 * Windows is not focused on in the start for some reason.
+* version with BR_DEBUG but use hardcoded shaders.
+For brui.

 ## Screenshots
 Here is a history of how brplot looked over time: